Ao28th28thedev/Ao28th28thedev/README.md

 List of versions informations:

+- 1.2.0 | Coming Soon!

+This doesn't even have the Dark Tower.

 - 1.3.1 | Version 1.16.5

-This is almost 1.16.5, not the one that JordanHH used.
+This is 1.16.5 alike, not the one that JordanHH used.

 - 1.7.0 | Coming Soon!

 This doesn't have the Merchants nor Dyno Dig Oasis.

+- 1.8.1 | Coming Soon!

+This has the Dyno Dig Oasis thing on the login screen.

 - 1.8.9 | Early 2015 Beta Testing